Projects

 City of Vancouver (WA) Urban Forestry Management Plan

 Conservation Technix led the development of the city of Vancouver’s first urban forestry management plan.
 The forestry plan establishes strategy and policy to improve and expand the city’s forestry program.
 Steve’s role as project manager was to design and lead public outreach, policy development, implementation measures and financing strategy.
-Plan review through the SEPA and CTED processes, planning commission were completed by June 2007.
+Plan review included SEPA and CTED processes and planning commission, with final approval by City Council in December 2007.

 City of La Center (WA) Recreation Needs Assessment

-Working with OTAK, Inc, Steve completed an initial recreation needs assessment for the city of La Center in preparation of a comprehensive parks and recreation plan update.
-Redundant online and mail surveys were compiled for this project, with an overall return rate of approximately a 30%.
+As a subconsultant, Conservation Technix completed an initial recreation needs assessment for the city of La Center (pop.
+2,500) in preparation of La Center’s update to its parks and recreation plan.
+Redundant online and mail surveys were compiled for this project, with an overall return rate of approximately 30%.
 An analysis of local trends, levels of service and standards from comparable jurisdictions broadened the survey results to identify community demand for services and issues requiring additional attention.

 Greater Clark Parks District Feasibility Study and Implementation